araobp/sensor-network/README.md

 ## IoT building blocks

-IoT is Internet of Things.
-Sensors/actuators communicate with other sensors/actuators or with human being.

 Most of sensors/actuators require some sort of gateway to be able to speak IP.
 They call it IoT gateway.

 I focus on opening up sensors/actuators in a LEGO-block manner.
 In this project, I develop "open" sensors/actuators following the architecture below: